cloudinary/cloudinary_ios/README.md

 The uploaded image is assigned a randomly generated public ID, which is returned as part of the response.

-You can pass  an instance of CLDUploadRequestParams for extra parameters you'd want to pass as part of the upload request.
+You can pass  an instance of `CLDUploadRequestParams` for extra parameters you'd want to pass as part of the upload request.
+For example, you can specify your own public ID instead of a randomly generated one.

+For a full list of available upload parameters, see [the Upload API Reference](http://dev.cloudinary.com/documentation/image_upload_api_reference#upload) documentation.

 You can also pass a `progress` closure that is called periodically during the data transfer, and a `completionHandler` closure to be called once the request has finished, holding either the response object or the error.

-You can also specify your own public ID.

 In the following example, we apply an incoming transformation as part of the upload request, the transformation is applied before saving the image in the cloud.
 We also specify a public ID and pass closures for the upload progress and completion handler.